 *Ezra: priest, and scribe (450 BC) initiated the Second Temple.
 Legalism increased until the arrival of Jesus.

 Even though pathway and teaching are two different things, they should not remain separate.
-It does not appear that Cain has accepted teaching or absorbed learning from his parents, and as to pathway, those “who leave the path of uprightness” (Proverbs 2.13) describe Cain quite well.
-While Hebrews 12.13, “make straight pathways for your feet,” describes Abel.
+It does not appear that Cain has accepted teaching or absorbed a moral compass from his parents, and as to pathway, those “who leave the path of uprightness” (Proverbs 2.13) describes Cain quite well.
+While Hebrews 12.13“make straight pathways for your feet,” describes Abel.

 Both Judaic and Christian teachings provide a vision of oneness with God, which might be thought of as the final healing of the schism.
 Jesus reflects this message of healing the schism in Matt.
 5.48, “Be ye therefore perfect (whole),” which means assuming the better righteousness.* Jesus’ statement also effectively establishes that animal sacrifice is no longer the way to righteousness or At-One-Ment (Atonement).
 It is the self that must be given over.
 This becomes a strong and final turn in the history of Judaism.